carlomilanesi/measures-rs/docs/Motivation.md

 ## Plane (2D) And space (3D) measures

-So far, we have seen features comparable to what is offered by most other crates which handles units of measurement.
+So far, we have seen features comparable to what is offered by most other libraries handling units of measurement.
-Though, the library `rs-measures` has some multi-dimensional features which make it useful to work which bi-dimensional or three-dimensional quantities in an ergonomic and safe manner.
+Though, the library `measures` has some multi-dimensional features which make it useful to work with bi-dimensional or three-dimensional quantities, in an ergonomic and safe manner.

 Some physical or geometrical properties are properly described as multidimensional.
 For example, a displacement in a plane has two dimensions (X and Y), and a displacement in space has three dimensions (X, Y, and Z).
 They are called “vector measures”.
 Plane vector measures (a.k.a.
 2D measures) have two components, and space vector measures (a.k.a.
 3D measures) have three components.

-For vector measures, usually there is no reason to use a numeric type and a unit of measurement for one component, and a different numeric type or a different unit of measurement for another component.
-So, the library `rs-measures` allows to encapsulate all the components of a vector measure into a single object, like `Measure3<Metre, f64>`, in which all three components have `Metre` as unit of measurement and `f64` as inner type.
+For vector measures, usually it is good to have the same unit of measurement and the same numeric type for all the components.
+So, the library `measures` allows to encapsulate all the components of a vector measure into a single object, like `Measure3d<Metre, f64>`, in which all three components have `Metre` as unit of measurement and `f64` as inner type.

 For example, to represent a planar force and a planar displacement, instead of writing this code: